Skip to main content

 These materials are not accepted in recycling bins.
 As our report on this material shows, there are no adequate pathways for processing these materials at the end of their life.

-The penalty is a percentage of the contribution rate related targeted materials, and is applied in full to the first payment of the year.
-For the current year's rate, for example, the penalty is 20% of the contribution amount related to PVC, PLA, and other degradable plastics.
-It is applied to the payment on January 1 of the following year.
+The penalty is a percentage of the contribution amount related to the targeted materials and is automatically applied to the first payment of the current year.
+For 2024, the penalty rate is equal to 20 % of the contribution related to PVC, PLA and other degradable plastics.
+For the 2025 SoC, the penalty rate is increased to 50 %.

 See also